It is not uncommon for farmers to find a goat, that appeared perfectly healthy yesterday, with its feet in the air today.

 The trouble is we know very little about stress.
 It can be caused by abnormal cold wet conditions, by handling, by low nutrition, by social disruption in the flock hierarchy.

-By a host of factors which we often do not recognise.
+By a host of factors that we often do not recognize.

 It is also possible, if goats are anything like deer in this respect, that stress can be cumulative.

 A deer can suffer the stress of capture, of being introduced into a new social grouping, of a major dietary change, and possibly survive all these.

 Only to suddenly go off her feed and die within a matter of a day or two, as a result of one quite minor case of stress which was nevertheless the ‘final straw’.

 If this is the case, it is probable that stress will be less of a problem if we’re talking about captured ferals specifically as they become more acclimatized to the farm life and less evident among their farm-born progeny.